 Conservation Stewardship Program (CSP)- Conservation Stewardship Program (CSP) helps build on your existing conservation efforts while strengthening an operation.
 Whether you are looking to improve grazing conditions, increase crop yields, or develop wildlife habitat, a custom designed CSP plan can help you meet those goals.

 Longleaf Pine Initiative- NRCS works with agricultural producers and conservation partners to restore longleaf forests through the Longleaf Pine Initiative (LLPI), which was launched in 2010.
-From 2010 to 2014, NRCS has helped producers restore more than 260,000 acres on private land in the Southeastern United States.
-Together with other conservation efforts, the amount of healthy longleaf forests has grown from 3 million acres to more than 4 million acres during that time period, reversing a century-long decline across the region.
+Since 2010, NRCS has helped producers restore more than 870,000 acres on private land in the Southeastern United States.
+Together with other conservation efforts, the amount of healthy longleaf forests has grown from 3 million acres to more than 5 million acres during that time period, reversing a century-long decline across the region.